Seth Rollins: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 We have mentioned above that Seth Rollins lives in Davenport, Iowa.
 He is married to former six times WWE Women’s Champion Becky Lynch in a house at Davenport worth $1m according to reports.
 They have a baby girl named Roux.
 Rollins and Lynch got married in 2021.

-Seth Rollins cars – Rollins own a total five luxury cars like Lamborghini Aventador S Roadster, Ford Mustang GT, Chevrolet Suburban, Chrysler 300C, Jeep Wrangler.
+Seth Rollins cars – Rollins owns a total five luxury cars like Lamborghini Aventador S Roadster, Ford Mustang GT, Chevrolet Suburban, Chrysler 300C, Jeep Wrangler.
 The most expensive of them is the Lamborghini Aventador S Roadster which costs $460,000 according to reports from 21monitoring.

 |